Credit cards are good for many reasons. This time, the plastic has undergone another gorgeous upgrade: you can now pay your taxes with them.

 - Payment errors won’t be charged to the taxpayer’s credit/debit card, and any tax credits can be in the form of refund via the credit card issuer or partnering bank.

 Currently, only the Land Bank of the Philippines is authorized by the BIR to accept tax payments via credit cards.
-Other banks shall follow suit once the accuracy and security of their systems to process this new payment method has been tested and verified by the agency.
+Other banks shall follow suit once the accuracy and security of their systems to process this new payment method have been tested and verified by the agency.

 The future is cashless